Parry-Parry/tadNotes/TaD.md

 _metadata_ : data that describes other data
 - Annotation Process : What are the annotations, what are the demographics of the annotators, how were they trained, how was the data annotated?
 - Distribution : Are there copyright or other intellectual property restrictions?

+### Text Normalization

+Before almost any natural language processing of a text, the text has to be normalized.
+At least three tasks are commonly applied as part of any normalization process:

+- Tokenizing words
+- Normalizing word formats
+- Segmenting Sentences

+# Lectures

+## Lecture 1

+### Slides

+*Text Processing as a Pipeline*
+- download web page, strip html if necessary, trim to desired content
+- tokenize the text, select tokens of interest, create an NLTK text _NLTK_ : Natural Language ToolKit
+- normalize the words, build the vocabulary

+Words aren't the only unit for tokenising, sometimes "n-grams" can be useful too.
+These can be obtained by passing a sliding window over a token stream.
+Different n-gram indexing can be achieved using sliding windows of larger sizes.

+*Morphemes* : The small meaningful units that make up words

+_Outcome of stemming may not be a word, instead will group similar words_

+_Lemmatization is slower than stemming due to word lookup being required_

+*one-hot encoding* : A vector that represents a text as a set of its terms, 1 if a term occurs, 0 if not

+_The vectors for one-hot encoding all have \|V\| dimensions being the number of unique normalized tokens in the vocabulary for the corpus_

+*What do we need to transform documents from a stream of tokens into a one-hot encoding?*
+- know for each term, what its offset is in the dictionary / vocabulary
+- The dimension of the vector, i.e. the size of the map

+_If a new word is found in a text it is either added to the dictionary or in the case of the dictionary being frozen it is considered out-of-vocabulary_

+_Can save space by only storing the id of terms that occur in a text rather than all in the vocabulary_

+*Large Dictionary Solutions*
+- Ommit rare words
+- Hash the dictionary directly mapping words to vector indices of a fixed size

+_Hash collisions are typically dealt with by using freed-up memory to increase the number of hash buckets_

+*Handling OOV Words*
+- Observation: Most unseen words are new morphological forms (or numbers)
+- Wordpiece tokenization breaks words into “subword” pieces
+- Learn common patterns from a large corpus of text

+*Many text applications are based on comparing the similarity of pieces of text*
+- grouping together tweets or news articles about the same event
+- identifying documents similar to a user's query

+*similarity measure* : a function that computes the degree of similarity between a pair of vectors

+*Why set-based similarity?*
+- Works well for small texts
+- trivial to compute with basic data structures
+- there are fast and efficient approximations

+*Matching coefficient* : Number of terms (dimensions) that are both are non-zero

+*Overlap coefficient* : Intersection divided by the size of smallest set

+*Jaccard Similarity* : the size of the intersection divided by the size of the union of the sample sets

+*Summary*
+- There are a plethora of text mining applications
+- Text mining starts with representations of the words in the text, e.g. one-hot encoding
+- Examined set-based similarity measures

+*Outstanding issues:*
+- similarity is based on sets and doesn’t use counts
+- Not all words are equally useful or discriminative.
+In the next lecture, we'll discuss statistical techniques that can identify the utility of words

+### Pre-recorded Lecture

+Twitter trending does not just look at what are the most popular terms right now but instead the terms that are being spoken about more than previously.